andreitraistaru/firecracker/docs/snapshotting/snapshot.md

     }'
 ```

+When creating a clean guest VM (as opposed to restoring from a snapshot),
+the optional `track_dirty_pages` boolean parameter of `machine-config`
+allows an incremental memory snapshot to be saved when the next VM
+snapshot is taken.

 ## PauseToSnapshot - creating a snapshot of a microVM

 Use the `PUT /snapshot/create` API request to create a snapshot.